 If you would like to check any pending court date, you may also use the following link:

 If you sign for someone's Bond as a co-signer / indemnitor you are assuming specific obligations.
 We would like you to be fully aware of these obligations and please ask us any question that you may have.

-You do need to know that you will be held financially liable for the full face value of the bond that you have signed if the defendant fails to go to court.
-If he/she misses the court date they were given, then by law the Bonding Company is given 150 days from the date missed to re-capture the defendant and surrender them back into custody.
-As long as the case gets taken care of one way or another within the 150 days then the face value of the bond will not need to be paid.
+You need to be fully aware that you will be held financially liable for the full face value of the bond if the defendant fails to go to court.
+If he/she misses the court date they were given, then by law the Bonding Company is given 150 days from the date missed to re-capture the defendant and surrender them back into custody or handle the case in such a way that we can file paperwork to be removed from the liability.
+If proper paperwork is filed within the 150 days then the face value of the bond will not need to be paid.